Funding your degree

 Tuition and cost of living

 Full-term tuition at the School of Information is set by the U-M Office of the Registrar.
-Each year near the beginning of term, updated tuition and fees are posted at the Registrar's website.
+Each year near the beginning of the Fall term, updated tuition and fees are posted at the Registrar's website.

 There are many factors to take into consideration when calculating the cost of living in Ann Arbor.
 The U-M Office of Financial Aid provides a standard student budget to help get you started.
 You might personally find that there is variation in this budget (for example, the cost of books and supplies might be lower given many UMSI classes provide content online).